kcoyle/MARC21/indicators.md

 # MARC Indicators

 The indicators in MARC pose a number of problems because of the great variety of meanings and ways that they have been used.
 Some indicators control card printing; some give provenance information; some drastically change the meaning of the field.
 In addition, it often isn't cleaar whether indicators address the entire field, or only certain subfields.
+Indicators in the MARC21 record are limited to characters from 0-9, and each indicator is a separate code.
+This means that there are all told ten possible meanings for each indicator.
+Had the indicators been treated as a single unit there would have been 100 possible values, but with the decision that there would be only two indicators per field, this would have limited the field to a single coded meaning.
+The ISO 2709 record format allows as many as 9 indicator positions, and does not specify that each position must be defined separately.

 ## Undefined and blank indicators